-It’s finally starting to get chilly out!!!!!!
-Which is my favorite time of year, obviously or I wouldn’t have used so many exclamation points…but really, I do love almost everything about fall time.
+It is finally starting to get chilly out!!!!!!
+Can you tell that it is my favorite time of year…but really, I do love almost everything about the fall season.
 The only part about Autumn that I absolutely hate, and cannot stand because it gives me the willies, is that it is also the time of year when the critters (bugs and mice) think that they are welcome guests in a home and try to move right in.

 Yes, I know that I could make way more money doing paid reviews…but at what cost?
 I don’t want to lead my readers astray just to make myself a couple more bucks…it just doesn’t seem very ethical.
 I’m going to be hopping off that soap box, lol, and will jump right into what I have to say about this new product, well it’s new to me anyway, and tell you guys why I won’t ever be going back to the regular old-school mouse traps for my pest control needs.